-This varies a lot based on your campaign, your budget, your profit per conversion and etc.
+This varies a lot based on your campaign, your budget, your profit per conversion, etc.

-That said however it is safe to say if you are getting a click through rate of at least 15% to 50% you’re doing good.
-This is a very broad range but the success of your campaigns must be rated based on how much money is going out vs how much money is coming in.
-If it’s costing you less overall to acquire a conversion / sale than you profit from that conversion then your campaign is a success.
+With that said, it’s safe to say that if you are getting a CTR of at least 15% – 50%, you’re doing good.
+This is a very broad range, but the success of your campaigns must be rated based on how much money is going out vs how much money is coming in.
+If it’s costing you less to acquire a conversion/sale than your profit from that conversion, then your campaign is a success.

-Optimization is always something to strive for and you should always be testing your campaigns to squeeze every last bit of profit from it as you can.
+Optimization is always something to strive for and you should always be testing your campaigns to squeeze as much profit as you can.

-When just starting out in email marketing tracking all these metrics isn’t as important as just focusing on building your list and promoting as you build trust and authority in your subscriber’s minds.
-In order to build a list you need to get a steady flow of traffic to your sign up forms.
-In the next phase we are going to go over how to do this.
+When just starting out in email marketing tracking, these metrics are’t as important as building your list as you build trust and authority in your subscriber’s minds.
+In order to build a list, we need a steady flow of traffic to our sign up forms.
+In the next lesson, we are going to go over how to do this.